gabriel-cacayan/js-cheatsheet/README.md

 // Syntax for adding text to an element. element.innerHTML = "value";
 element.textContent = "value";
-element.innerText = "value"; // It can overide the textContent.
+element.innerText = "value"; // It can override the textContent.

 // Syntax for setting attribute to an element. element.setAttribute(attributeName, attributeValue); // Attribute example: class, id, src, href etc...